 Plyometrics are usually used for more explosive exercises like sprints.
 But they can also improve running stamina and endurance, reducing energy consumption while increasing power.
 Good plyometric exercises to try include:

 • Burpees.
 These work almost every muscle group in the body and are great for improving muscle control and building leg strength.
-Though the trade-off is that many people find them extremely unpleasant to do.
+However, the trade-off is that many people find them extremely unpleasant to do.

 • Jump squats.
 Go into a regular squat and jump up as high as possible.
 Jump squats will work your glutes, hamstrings, quads, and even your calves - all essential running muscles.